On extending calibration pairs: Introduction

-Except in low dimensions, mass-minimizing and even calibrated currents can have singularities.
+Except in low dimensions, mass-minimizing and even calibrated currents of codimension one can have singularities.
 N. Smale \cite{NS} gave the first examples of homologically mass-minimizing compact hypersurfaces with isolated singular points.
 In the second part of our paper, a different method for getting such creatures through calibrations is gained.
 We first establish an extension result Theorem \ref{conecal} (also see Example 1) which allows us to extend a ``nice" local calibration pair \footnote{In this case the calibration form may be singular somewhere.
 See the definition of coflat calibration in \S\ref{P}.} of a singular submanifold around its singular set to a calibration pair on some neighborhood of the submanifold.
-Under certain condition a further extension to a global pair can be made.
+Under certain conditions a further extension to a global pair can be made.
 Then in Example 2 we illustrate how to build up examples satisfying the requirements in Theorem \ref{conecal}.
-They provide lots of instances similar to N. Smale's.
+They provide lots of examples similar to N. Smale's.

-Our local models of singularities with nice calibration pairs include all homogeneous mass-minimizing hypercones which have (coflat) calibrations singular only at the origin (see \cite{Z4}), and all special Lagrangian cones (see \cite{Joyce}, \cite{Mc}, \cite{CM}, \cite{Haskins}, \cite{HK}, \cite{HK2}, \cite{HK3} and etc. for the diversity) that enjoy smooth calibrations.
-In fact, based on beautiful (but non-coflat) calibrations in \cite{HS} and \cite{Law} and further analysis, we show in \cite{Z3} that every area-minimizing hypercone and every oriented area-minimizing cone obtained in \cite{Law} can be realized as a tangent cone at a singular point of some homologically area-minimizing singular compact submanifold.
+Our local models of singularities with nice calibration pairs include all homogeneous mass-minimizing hypercones which have (coflat) calibrations singular only at the origin (see \cite{Z4}), and all special Lagrangian cones (see \cite{Joyce, Mc, CM, Haskins, HK, HK2, HK3}) that enjoy smooth calibrations. {In fact, we show in \cite{Z3} that every {known} area-minimizing hypercone and every oriented area-minimizing cone in \cite{Law, TZ, XYZ2} can be realized as a tangent cone at a singular point of some homologically area-minimizing singular compact submanifold.}

 A very interesting phenomenon, that we observe in Example 3, is the existence of homologically mass-minimizing smooth submanifolds which cannot be calibrated by any smooth calibration.
 Actually, all coflat calibrations of the submanifold share at least one common singular point.
 By Remark \ref{88} there are examples for which calibrations share more complicated singular sets.